ehicks05/loon/readme.md

 * Make playlists
 * Mark songs as your favorites!
 * Drag and drop re-ordering for playlists
+* Equalizer
 * Replaygain tag support (mostly)
 * Transcode to various mp3 bitrates (mostly works, saves output to temp dir for now)
-* Equalizer (work-in-progress)
 * Spring Boot Admin support (experimental)
 * Prometheus support (experimental)

 ### Known Issues
-* Howler.js seems to support either streaming OR using web audio api filters.
-This will have to be resolved for streaming and equalization to work at the same time.
+* ~~Howler.js seems to support either streaming OR using web audio api filters.
+This will have to be resolved for streaming and equalization to work at the same time.~~
 * React-beautiful-dnd doesn't yet support react-virtualized.
 Until then we either have drag and drop, or snappy lists of songs.
 * The JAVE library, used for transcoding, isn't being utilized.
 It seems to require outputting to a file.
 This